 While it’s not usually a serious condition, being constipated can leave you feeling bloated and uncomfortable.
-The good news is that chronic, ongoing constipation can often be resolved by simply improving your diet, being more active and making sure you have good bowel habits.
-Stimulant laxatives for a short time are helpful to overcome acute constipation.
+The good news is that chronic, ongoing constipation in adults can often be resolved by simply improving your diet, being more active and making sure you have good bowel habits.
+Using stool softeners and stimulant laxatives for a short time are helpful to overcome acute constipation.

 Constipation is when your stools (poo) become hard and difficult to pass or your bowel motions are less frequent than normal.
-This can lead to a need to push or strain, and a feeling that your bowel has not fully emptied afterwards.
+This can lead to a need to push or strain, and a feeling that your bowel has not fully emptied.

 Not everyone has a bowel motion every day – ‘normal’ bowel habits can range from several times a day to 3 times a week.
 This makes it difficult to define constipation, so it is important to remember it is a change from your normal pattern that may mean you are constipated.

-Understanding how your gut works can give you a better idea of what’s going on.
-When you eat, food passes from your stomach in to the small intestine where most of the nutrients are absorbed.
-It then travels down in to your large intestine (colon).
+When you eat, food passes from your stomach into the small intestine where most of the nutrients are absorbed.
+It then travels down into your large intestine (colon).
 Here, mostly just water is absorbed before the stools are passed out of your body.

-Normally, your poo is made up of about three quarters water, the rest being mostly undigested solids, fibre and fats.
+Normally, your poo is about three quarters water, with the rest being mostly undigested solids, fibre and fats.

 Common symptoms of constipation include:

-- Needing to open your bowels less often than usual
+- Opening your bowels less often than usual.

 - Hard, dry stools that may be painful to pass